Christian Science Quarterly: Daily Bible study and Sunday sermon

 The lesson begins with the "Golden Text", a short passage from the Bible related to that week's subject.
 It is followed by the "Responsive Reading", Bible verses which expound on the focus set by the Golden Text.
 During the Sunday service, the reading of these verses alternates between the lay First Reader and the congregation.
 The body of the lesson is divided into several sections, which further develop different aspects of the subject.
 Bible verses are read first in each section, followed by passages from Science and Health which correlate to the Bible verses selected.
 For over 100 years, lesson-sermons always had six sections, except for the Thanksgiving lesson, which had four sections, but since 2006, there have been a varying number of sections, from as few as five to as many as eleven.

 The Sunday services, which in addition to the sermon, include three hymns, silent and audible prayer, a solo, announcements and a collection, are conducted by the First Reader.
 During the sermon portion of the service, the Second Reader begins reading the Bible citations, followed by the First Reader who reads the correlative passages from Science and Health for that section, alternating until each of the sections have been read.
 The Sunday service is one hour long.

 The Christian Science Bible Lessons are available in 13 languages and several editions, including audio and digital.
 The original format, now called the Citation Edition, was designed to be an outline of passages (see example lesson at right) that would promote individual study of the Bible and Christian Science textbook, but in recent years, has been largely supplanted by a time-saving monthly booklet that reprints all the citations.
-Lesson-sermons from 1904-1922 are in the public domain.
+Lesson-sermons from 1904 to 1922 are in the public domain.